hewison-chris/agora-cl-docs/website/docs/agora-cl-usage/staying-up-to-date.md

 ## Recommended versions

 Regardless of your installation method, we always recommend you are running the latest version in our [releases page](https://github.com/zeroone-boa/agora-cl/releases) on Github, specified in [semver](https://semver.org/) format such as `v1.0.0-beta.1`.
-You can check your Agora-cl version by running your beacon node or validator with the `--version` flag.
-For example, if using `agora-cl.sh` to run the beacon node, you would run:
+You can check your Agora-cl version by running your Agora node or validator with the `--version` flag.
+For example, if using `agora-cl.sh` to run the Agora node, you would run:

 ```
 agora-cl.sh beacon-chain --version